opencart/opencart/INSTALL.md

 		config.php
 		admin/config.php

-4. Make sure you have installed a MySQL Database which has a user assigned to it - DO NOT USE YOUR ROOT USERNAME AND ROOT PASSWORD
+4. Make sure you have installed a MySQL Database which has a user assigned to it
+	* do not use your `root` username and root password
 5. You should be taken to the installer page.
 Follow the on screen instructions.
 6. After successful install, delete the /install/ directory.